Explained: What is ‘Severe-Plus' air quality? Effect on health, GRAP

 GRAP means Graded Response Action Plan.
 It defines the measures to be taken based on air quality.
 It will be enforced by the Environment Pollution Control Authority (EPCA).
 Under GRAP, if the air quality continues to be in the "severe-plus" category for more than 48 hours, emergency measures such as odd-even car rationing scheme and banning entry of trucks would be taken.

-Emergency measures will be automatically enforced in NCR if the level of PM2.5 breaches 300 micrograms per cubic metre (µgm/m3) and PM10 levels stay above 500 (µgm/m3)for two consecutive days.
+Emergency measures will be automatically enforced in NCR if the level of PM2.5 breaches 300 micrograms per cubic metre and PM10 levels stay above 500 for two consecutive days.
 During 'very poor' air quality, it recommends banning diesel generators and parking fee increased by three to four times.
-It also lists a number of other measures such as closing brick kilns, stone crushers, hot mix plants and intensifying public transport services and increasing the frequency of mechanised cleaning and sprinkling of water on roads.
+It also lists a number of other measures such as closing brick kilns, stone crushers, hot mix plants and intensifying public transport services and increasing the frequency of mechanised cleaning and sprinkling water on roads.